-Aside from one allegation that one of the officers allegedly pointed a weapon at TJ1(a 15-year-old), Plaintiff fails to provide sufficient detail to allege why the Officer Defendant's actions were unreasonable.
-There are no facts provided as to any unreasonable conducted directed to TJ2, TJ3 and TJ4.
-Because the Compliant fails to offer the grounds upon which the claim is made, it fails to satisfy the pleading requirements and dismissal is proper.
+Aside from one allegation that one of the officers allegedly pointed a weapon at TJ1(a 15-year-old), Plaintiff fails to provide sufficient detail to allege why the Officer Defendant's actions who executed the warrant, with no knowledge of how it was obtained or otherwise invalid, violated their constitutional rights or were unreasonable.
+There are also no facts provided as to any unreasonable conduct directed to TJ2, TJ3 and TJ4 by the Officer Defendants who executed the warrant.
+Because the Complainant fails to offer the grounds upon which the claim is made, it fails to satisfy the pleading requirements and dismissal is proper.

-In addition, Plaintiff fails to allege that any other officers were personally involved in violating plaintiff's constitutional rights.
+In addition, Plaintiff fails to allege with any specificity which Officer or Officers allegedly pointed a gun at T1, thereby failing to plead each officer was personally involved in violating T1's constitutional rights.
 Palmer v.
 Marion County, 327 F. 3d 588, 594 (7th Cir.
 2003).
 When bringing their 1983 claim, Plaintiff must plead allegations establishing that each Officer Defendant was personally involved in the alleged constitutional violation in order to impose Section 1983 liability.
 Colbert v.
 City of Chi., 851 F. 3d 649, 657 (7th Cir.
 2017).
-See also

-Schulz v.
+See also Schulz v.
 Baumgart, 738 F.2d 231, 238 (7th Cir.
 1984) ("individual liability for damages under 1983 is predicated upon personal responsibility").
 "Section 1983 creates a cause of action based on personal liability and predicated upon fault.
 An individual cannot be held liable in a § 1983 action unless he caused or participated in an alleged constitutional deprivation."
 Wolf-Lillie v.
 Sonquist, 699 F.2d 864, 869 (7th Cir.
 1983) (emphasis in original); Brooks v.
 Ross, No. 08 CV 2417, 2008 U.S. Dist.
-LEXIS 96117, at \22 (Nov.
+LEXIS 96117, at 22 (Nov.
 25, 2008) (quoting Rascon v.
 Hardiman, 803 F.2d 269, 273 (7th Cir.
 1986) (citation omitted) (granting motion to dismiss as plaintiff failed to plead the required element of personal responsibility)).